Manifesto

 Co-presented with Vancouver New Music

-Note: This performance contains haze, flashing lights, and brief nudity.
+Note: This performance contains haze, flashing lights, brief nudity and a loud and dynamic soundtrack.

 Nine dancers, nine drummers, thunder unleashed.